VicLearnPy/LPK/README.md

 # LPK
 Find a word in file (Java/Python/C++/Json ) ...

-Drag the file yuo want to scan in console
+Drag the file you want to scan in console

 Then its good